betaveros/puzzlehunt.net/glossary.md

 {:#bigram} Bigram

 :   A pair of letters, generally adjacent, usually used to describe wordplay modifications or relationships between words.
-You can insert a bigram into SCALE to get SCYTALES, but not SCALPELS.
+You can insert a bigram into SCALES to get SCYTALES, but not SCALPELS.

 {:#black-box} Black box (puzzle)